TKDFusion/HomeAutomation-ThingWerks-IoT-Framework/README.md

 Ready made industrial TW-Client automations will be included here in this repo such as PumperPro

 ### Design Principals:
-TW-Core maintains all of the communication, management and system functions.
-The TW-Client contains just the bare minimum code to communicate with the Core and is the intended location to put your automation(s) code.
-It has been designed this way to increase reliability, simplicity and streamline the deployment of future enhancements.
+TW-Core serves as the central hub for handling communication, system management, and overall system functions.
+On the other hand, the TW-Client is purposefully streamlined, containing only essential code to communicate with the Core, making it the designated space for your automation code.
+This intentional separation is crafted to enhance system reliability and simplicity.
+By compartmentalizing responsibilities, this design choice facilitates a more straightforward deployment of future enhancements, ensuring an efficient and robust framework for automation development.

 ### Relationship with Home Assistant:
 This framework utilizes Home Assistant's robust GUI, smartphone app, and monitoring capabilities for NodeJS automations, offering a more reliable, flexible, and responsive approach than relying on Home Assistant for complex tasks.
 Coding basic logic in JavaScript is argued to be simpler than using the GUI or YAML.